BartoszNowacki/IndeterminateProgressView/README.md

 ## Description

-**IndeterminateProgressView** is extended UIProgressView, which have functionality of indeterminate progress, like in Android Progress View.
+**IndeterminateProgressView** extends UIProgressView to replicate Android’s Progress View indeterminate progress mode.

 ## Installation

 **IndeterminateProgressView** is available through [Carthage](https://github.com/Carthage/Carthage).
-To install just write into your Cartfile:
+To install add to your Cartfile:

 ```ruby
 github "BartoszNowacki/IndeterminateProgressView"
 ```

 ## Usage
-**IndeterminateProgressView** have two states in which it can work: determinate and indeterminate.
-In determinate state, progress view works as normal UIProgressView.
-In indetermianate state it works as Android like Progress View with indeterminate progress.
-Before you will use indeterminate progress view, you have to set indeterminate state.

-There are 2 ways to configure that:
+**IndeterminateProgressView** works in two modes:
+* Determinatee - works as normal UIProgressView
+* Indetermianate - works similarly to Android’s Progress View with indeterminate progress mode.
+To use indeterminate progress view, indeterminate state has to be set:

-1. In storyboard - Fill Progress Type filed with "indeterminate" (or "determinate") text.
+1. In storyboard - Fill Progress Type field with "indeterminate" (or "determinate") text.

 2. In code:
 ```swift